 When to Use Waterfall Model?

-Advantages and Disadvantages of Waterfall Model
+Advantages and Disadvantages of the Waterfall Model

 Advantages of the Waterfall Model

-- Only one stage is processed at a time and this avoids confusion.
+- Only one stage is processed at a time, and this avoids confusion.

 - Client intervention is minimum during software development.